 For a high-quality and durable finish for your residential floors, we’d recommend getting AC4 rated laminate flooring.
 If you are planning on using laminate on your walls, you can use a lower AC rating as the boards will need to endure less traffic.

-Sisu Laminate, the products we supply, comes in two different ranges: 8mm and 12mm.
+Sisu Laminate comes in two different ranges: 8mm and 12mm.
 These different thicknesses affect the durability of the laminate boards and mean that they have a different AC rating.

 Sisu laminate 8mm has an AC4 rating.
 This means that it’s suitable for commercial use with moderate traffic, such as hotel rooms, small offices and boutiques.
 We also find that it’s often considered the best AC rating for laminate floors installed in homes.
 An AC4 rating ensures a high quality and durable flooring for any residential area and their thickness ensures that your flooring looks and feels like traditional hardwood flooring.

 Sisu laminate 12mm flooring has an AC5 rating and is recommended for use in retail stores, showrooms, restaurants, schools and other high traffic commercial areas.

 Whether you choose Sisu Laminate 8mm or 12mm, the durable boards are all backed up by 25 years residential warranty and 10 years commercial warranty for your peace of mind.